ibekiaris/load-balancing/doc/examples.md

 $cluster = new Cluster($resources, WeightMap::equal($resources));
 ```

-We need a `LoadBalancer` with a `balancing strategy` to forward "traffic" to `Cluster's` computing resources:
+We need a `LoadBalancer` with a `Balancing Strategy` to forward "traffic" to `Cluster's` Computing Resources:

 ```php
 <?php